What personal information do we hold?

-We handle your personal information according to Part 2 of the UK Data Protection Act 2018.
-This Act applies the EU’s General Data Protection Regulation (GDPR) for processing of data considered to be ‘general data’.
+We handle your personal information according to Part 2 of the UK Data Protection Act 2018, which applies the EU’s General Data Protection Regulation (GDPR) standards for the processing of data considered to be ‘general data’.

-The OPCC stores your personal data securely on computer and in physical files.
-Our staff, partners, contractors and volunteers access it only when needed for a lawful purpose.
+The OPCC holds your personal data securely on our computer systems or in physical files.
+Only our staff, partners, contractors and volunteers can access your information when it is needed for a lawful purpose.

-We commit to making sure personal and sensitive information is accurate, up to date and used only for the purposes intended.
-We also commit to protecting data from inappropriate access.
+We commit to ensuring personal and sensitive information is accurate, up to date, used only for the purposes intended and securely protected from inappropriate access.

 We commit to making sure you can find out about your personal information, be given access to it and have the right to challenge its accuracy.